 You can go in any order-work on your behavior first, see how it impacts your thoughts and feelings, etc. It doesn’t matter as your thoughts, feelings, and behaviors are connected.

-In the description box, I’ve linked a free “spiraling up” worksheet for you!
-It provides a summary of what I’ve talked about in this video so you can practice on your own.
+I’ve linked a free “spiraling up” worksheet for you!
+It provides a summary of what I’ve talked about in this CBT video so you can practice framing your thoughts in a positive way so you can stop spiraling down.